EgorGod21/weather_bot/README.md

 the API key you need to register.
 You can read weather [API documentation.](https://openweathermap.org/current)

-Even before starting, you need to execute a sql query from a file `init.sql` in your chosen DBMS (I used PostgreSQL)
+Even before starting, you need to execute a sql query from a file `init.sql` in your chosen DBMS (I used PostgreSQL).

 Project logs will be kept in file `weather_bot.log`.